 If you’re having trouble deciding between brick masonry and brick veneer for your home, we can help you understand the most important distinctions

-Brick masonry homes are durable and sturdy.
+Brick masonry and brick veneer homes are both durable and sturdy.

 Brick masonry homes are made from recyclable materials.

-Below we compare brick veneer vs brick across every significant factor so that you can make an informed choice as you weigh the pros and cons of a brick home.
+Let’s compare brick veneer vs brick across every significant factor so that you can make an informed choice as you weigh the pros and cons of a brick home.

 Brick masonry—also called solid masonry, double brick, or brick and block—is one of the oldest building construction styles in human history.
 Until the mid-20th century, it was one of the most common types of homes in North America.